-We are looking for reliable and punctual applicants who have the skills to work with packages on a time-sensitive basis, including weekends and weekdays.
-Drivers must also manage their time properly by completing scheduled routes efficiently while keeping vehicles in good shape and other duties.
+We are looking for reliable and punctual applicants with the skills to work with packages on a time-sensitive basis, including weekends and weekdays.
+Drivers must also manage their time correctly by completing scheduled routes efficiently while keeping vehicles in good shape and other duties.
 Apply today if this sounds like your type of job!

 "The best recruiting platform on the market!
 VIVAHR allowed us to create a dashboard and applicant experience like no other!!"